Secure your StoreFront deployment

 - StoreFront requires Full Trust.
 Do not set the global .NET trust level to High or lower.

 - StoreFront does not support a separate application pool for each site.
 Do not modify these site settings.
-However, you can set the application pool idle time-out, and the amount of virtual memory an application pool uses.

 Configure user rights